If you’re lucky, plugging straight into an amp will make your ‘ukulele sound great.

 A preamp, in a limited sense, is a circuit that boosts and matches your signal with the input of an amp or PA.
 In most applications, an acoustic preamp comes with several tools to help you tune up your sound.

 If you have a passive pickup, an outboard preamp is a must.
 Without it the impedance levels between pickup and amp or PA will probably mismatched and your sound will suffer greatly.

 Personally, I require a parametric EQ section in any preamp I use.
-It’s the hands-down best way to fine tune the sound of your pickup.
-This is an EQ that lets you precisely select which frequency to boost or cut (other EQs have fixed frequencies that are less useful).
+It’s the hands-down best way to fine-tune the sound of your pickup and make adjustments depending on the room.
+This is an EQ that lets you precisely select which frequency to boost or cut (other EQs have fixed frequencies – a less precise approach).